 All of the simulations were done in the R computing language using the GUI RStudio (code publicly available at https://github.com/jonotuke/animal_simulation_2020).
 For the response frequency simulations, for a frequency of every k seconds, we split the entire time period into b blocks of length k seconds.
 We then randomly selected one second within each block using a discrete uniform distribution and designated that as the time the event occurred.
-An example of a simulation with k = 300 is given in Figure 1.
+An example of a simulation with all three frequencies is given in Figure 1.

+(insert Figure 1 here)

 For the response duration simulations, of duration d, we split the entire time period into 6 blocks, each of length 600 seconds.
 For each block, we then chose random number using a discrete uniform on the numbers from 1 to (600 – d), this was then designated as the start time of the event in the block, and the end time of the event was this time plus d.
 Each block had its own random starting time.
-An example of a simulation with d = 300 is given in Figure 2.
+An example of a simulation with all three durations is given in Figure 2.

+(insert Figure 2 here)

 Response frequency

-This simulation focused on the recording of event behaviours: behaviours of very short duration (Martin & Bateson, 2007).
+This simulation focused on the recording of event behaviours: behaviours of short duration (Martin & Bateson, 2007).
 For the purpose of the simulation, the duration of all event behaviours was set to exactly one second.
 Next, three different frequencies of event behaviour were selected: high (3 s), medium (30 s) and low (300 s) frequency of occurrence.
-Simulated data sets for the observation period for all three behavioural frequencies.
 The observation period was 1 hour in length (3600 seconds).
 A total of 100 simulated data sets were generated for each of the three response frequencies.
-The exact time that each event occurred within the 3, 30 or 300 second period was randomised.
+The exact time that each event occurred within the 3, 30 or 300 second period was randomised using a block structure.

 Figure 1.
 Example of simulated data set to show how each event was presented.
 This figure shows the location of each event when events were set to each frequency (occurs once per 3, 30 and 300 seconds).
 The high frequency occurs so regularly that on the graph it looks like a continuously occurring behaviour.